The Blank Garden Canvas

 A stroll through the rhubarb patch reveals several dark pink and yellow protrusions emerging from the muddy expanse.
 They look like the early beginnings of rhubarb pies in July to me!
 Soon, this bare patch will be brimming with many small, green leaves with perfectly scalloped edges.
 Mother nature sure does know how to work a seam with this particular fruited plant.
 These delicate leaves will then mature into ones that remind me of something out of the Jurassic period.
 The size of them though!
 Especially when they get a good dose of fertilizer in the process.

-With a full heart, I wander toward the back of our property only to have it sink, seeing that the vegetable patch is, of course, full of weeds and rogue grasses.
+With a full heart, I wander toward the back of our property.
+My heart sinks, seeing that the vegetable patch is, of course, full of weeds and rogue grasses.
 This issue has been the bane of my existence ever since Darren and I began the process of bringing this space back to life.
 The poor blueberries and haskaps that border this area, I’m sure, feel the same way.
 In my mind’s eye, I see this space carpeted with rich, nutrient compost and topsoil.

 I see it bejeweled with every colour vegetable that I’ve seeded over the past few weeks.
 Over the winter, I spent many an hour researching the best ways to keep this scourge at bay.
-I found one that I feel is the easiest on the earth yet the toughest at keeping this situation from zapping all of my time and energy.
+I found one using recycled store flyers that we get in the mail every Wednesday.
+(I’ll post about this soon!)
+I feel this is the easiest on the earth.
+Yet the toughest at keeping this situation from zapping all of my time and energy.
 We’ll see how it plays out.
 Stay tuned!

 Do I dare peek out over the back fence?
 Doh!
-The wind in our neck of the woods blows northward from the south and every fallen leaf in the city seems to end up here, and naturally, right before the first snowfall.
+The wind in our neck of the woods blows northward from the south.
+Every fallen leaf in the area seems to end up here, and naturally, right before the first snowfall.
 It seems that my trusty rake and I have some work to do!

-After much wandering and meandering, I pass the yawning and stretching tiger lilies and end my tour by the rose and peony beds.
+After much wandering and meandering, I pass the yawning and stretching tiger lilies.
+I end my tour by the rose and peony beds.

 But, they’ll have to.